tom-bleher/Analysis_epic_new/Farm_Bash_Scripts/README.md

     	  - File number
 	  - Number of events to process
 	  - Egamma_start

-- Combine_Results_PairSpec_Sim.sh
+- Pair_Spec_Sim_v2.sh
-  - Script to combine output after it has run into a single EICRecon file
-  - Run this from the directory containing all of your output folders
-  - The output is named based upon input arguments
+  - Similar to the previous version, but with a subtle difference
+    - Produces X files of Y event PER BEAM ENERGY in range from Egamma_start to Egamma_end (incremented in steps of Egamma_step)
-  - 5 arguments
+  - Now has 7 arguments
-    	  - Number of files
+    	  - Number of files per beam energy
 	  - Number of events per file
 	  - Egamma_start
 	  - Egamma_end
+	  - Egamma_step - Defaults to 0.5, can only go as low as 0.01
+	  - Gun - True or False, run with a particle gun steering file or not
 	  - Spag_Cal - True or false - WARNING, requires some extra files in EICRecon and the epic detector directory
 - Combine_Results_PairSpec_Sim_v2.sh
   - Script to combine output after it has run into a single EICRecon file